qsunstats/wechat/README.md

-Please include a short introduction of yourself.
+Please kindly provide a short introduction of yourself.